Priya200227/llm-learning-journey/04-RAG/1_Models/README.md

 - How embedding models represent text as vectors.
 - Why embeddings are the foundation of semantic search and Retrieval-Augmented Generation (RAG).
 - How LangChain provides a unified interface for working with different model providers.

----

-## Next Step

-The next step is using these models to build Prompt Templates, Structured Outputs, and Retrieval-Augmented Generation (RAG) pipelines.